-Apple iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max launched: Check price and other details
+Apple launches new iPhone 11, iPad, watch, TV and more: Check price and other details

 Apple said customers who purchase an iPhone, iPad, Apple TV, iPod touch or Mac will get the first year of the service for free.
 The company's online gaming subscription service, Apple Arcade, will launch next week, offering exclusive titles for mobile and desktop users.

 The new service, which will also cost USD 4.99 per month, will include more than 100 game titles made for Apple devices.
 "You can't find these games on any other mobile platform or subscription service, no games service ever launched as many games, and we can't wait for you to play all of that," product manager Ann Thai told the Apple media event.
-Apple also unveiled updates to its iPad tablet and Apple Watch smartwatch.